Last Updated: 30/07/2020 at 11:43

 Like many other flu-like viruses, coronavirus will have more severe symptoms in people who already have weakened immune systems, in older people, and people who have long-term health conditions like cancer, diabetes and chronic lung disease.

-What can I do to protect myself against coronavirus?
+What can I do to protect myself and others against coronavirus?

-It’s also important to know how to wash your hands properly.
+It’s important to know how to wash your hands properly.
 Watch the tutorial below.

 What are the symptoms of coronavirus?